 Software and the Future of Publishing

-3. XML is slowly changing the equation for all forms of publishing: Web, print, mobile — everything.
-XML and its surrounding software technologies are enormously challenging for most publishers to grasp, yet they are the foundation on which so much of the current change is based.
+3. XML is slowly changing the equation for all forms of publishing: web, print, mobile — the works.
+XML and its adjacent software technologies are enormously challenging for most publishers to grasp, yet they are the foundation on which so much of the current change is based.

 4. The pace of development in software development (and also of course in hardware development) is, if anything, increasing, and making it hugely challenging for publishing practitioners to factor in these developments into their assessments of where publishing is headed.

 Overview of Software’s Impact on the Future of Publishing

 This section was at first to have been titled “Software and Hardware.”
 But I believe that hardware has a very different influence on the future of publishing than does software.
 Clearly the Apple iPod, iPhone and their offspring, as well as many other nascent hardware technologies, will have a tremendous influence on the future of publishing.
 But software deserves to be visited separately.
 Whether its impact is greater or lesser than the developments in hardware is worthy of much debate.
 Both are progressing at a breathtaking pace, and influencing publishing in extraordinary ways.
 (I’ll be adding a section on Hardware presently.)